andrewhao/recognizer/README.md

 1. [Node.js][]: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.

+      $ brew install node

+2. [Tesseract][]: Tesseract is an open source OCR library.

+      $ brew install tesseract

+You will need to set the `TESSDATA_PREFIX` environment variable to be the `/share` directory.
+Use `brew info tesseract` to get the base path to the library, then add `/share` to it to get the `TESSDATA_PREFIX`.

-After installing Node, you should be able to run the following command to install development tools (like [Bower][] and [BrowserSync][]).
+3. After installing Node, you should be able to run the following command to install development tools (like [Bower][] and [BrowserSync][]).
 You will only need to run this command when dependencies change in package.json.

     npm install

-We use [Gulp][] as our build system.
+4. We use [Gulp][] as our build system.
 Install the Gulp command-line tool globally with:

     npm install -g gulp-cli

-Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.
+5. Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

     ./gradlew